Bai Koblo Pathbana II: Marriage and family

 On 27 April 1946, he married Ella Gulama in a grand ceremony in Moyamba.
 Dr. Milton Margai spoke at the reception.

-At the time of their marriage Ella was a 25 year-old graduate of the teachers' training college in Freetown.
+At the time of their marriage Ella was a 25-year-old graduate of the teachers' training college in Freetown.
 As she was both well educated and well travelled, Pathbana allowed her to accompany him to official functions.
 As his Chief Consort, she created education opportunities for women and girls in the Masimera Chiefdom and became a popular figure.

-Together they had seven children but only three, Francis Obai Kabia, Soccoh Kabia and Jilo Kabia, survived into adulthood.
+Together they had seven children but only three, Francis Obai Kabia, Soccoh Kabia, and Jilo Kabia, survived into adulthood.
 After several years, his wife returned to Moyamba, the seat of her father's chiefdom.
-She never returned to Pathbana and explaining that she was unhappy in the marriage.
+She never returned to Pathbana and explained that she was unhappy in the marriage.

 It is customary for Paramount Chief's in Sierra Leone practice polygamy, with their first spouse being a so-called "big wife" while the term "junior wife" is used to refer to their other spouses.
 In addition to his marriage to Ella, Pathbana was married to 16 other women and had a great number children with them.